Step One

 Step One is the debut album by British pop group Steps.
 It was released in the UK and Europe on 14 September 1998.
 The album charted at number two on the UK Albums Chart upon its release, going on to spend 64 weeks in the chart.
 It was beaten to number one by This Is My Truth Tell Me Yours by Manic Street Preachers, who also beat Steps' single "One for Sorrow" to number one on the UK Singles Chart with the song "If You Tolerate This Your Children Will Be Next".
 In February 2000, the album was re-released in the US, containing songs from both Step One and its successor, Steptacular.
 The tracks "5,6,7,8", "Last Thing on My Mind", "One for Sorrow", "Heartbeat" and "Better Best Forgotten" were released as the singles in UK.
 In 2000, the album was certified 5× Platinum by the British Phonographic Industry, and has sold over 1.4 million copies in the UK.

-The album contains some covers—"Last Thing on My Mind" was originally released as a single by female pop group Bananarama, while "Love U More" was originally recorded by techno/house band Sunscreem, "Experienced" was originally recorded by boybands The Bario Boys & Worlds Apart and "Stay With Me" appears on Romeo's Daughters' self-titled début album.

-"Tragedy", which was recorded for a Bee Gees tribute album, was paired up with "Heartbeat" as a double A-side single and included on the group's second album, Steptacular, but is also featured as a bonus track on some international editions of this album.
+The album contains some covers; "Last Thing on My Mind" was originally released in 1992 as a single by British girl group Bananarama, while "Love U More" was originally recorded by techno/house band Sunscreem.
+"Experienced" was originally recorded by boybands The Bario Boys & Worlds Apart, and "Stay With Me" appears on Romeo's Daughters' self-titled début album.
+"Tragedy", which was recorded for a Bee Gees tribute album, was paired with "Heartbeat" as a winter holiday double A-side single (included on the group's second album, Steptacular), but is also featured as a bonus track on some international editions of this album.

+The album was reissued on vinyl for the first time ever in February 2024.
+It debuted at number 6 on the UK Vinyl Albums Chart.

 Track listing

 American release

-The United States version included several tracks from Steptacular, and "Better the Devil You Know", while omitting most of the album-only tracks from the UK version of Step One.
-In this respect, it essentially serves as a Steps "best of" compilation for their UK releases through to "Deeper Shade of Blue".
-The U.S. Version also has the cover from the Steptacular album.

-Notably, "Better Best Forgotten" was not included on this version, while the UK version of "One for Sorrow" was omitted to include Tony Moran's remixed track.
+Steps’ North American debut album, released in 2000, was also (somewhat confusingly) titled Step One, yet it features a different song selection than their original album of the same name.
+At just eleven tracks, the American edition is primarily made-up of the group’s “standout” singles, selected from both their debut album (Step One) and their second album (Steptacular).